 The NCAA has specific restrictions on minor courses and certificates.
-According to DI legislation credit hours earned toward a minor, both optional and required, may count towards the six credit hours per regular academic term and 18 for the academic year as long as the minor is declared before the conclusion of the fifth day of the semester.
-Any credits hours earned toward a certificate may also count toward the six credit hours per academic term and 18 credit hours per academic year given: the completion of the certificate requires a minimum of nine credit hours.
-Enrollment in the program is available to all regular degree-seeking undergraduate students and the student declares the program on their transcript before the conclusion of the fifth day of the semester.
-However, credit hours earned with an optional or unrequired will not be calculated into the degree percentage requirement (40/60/80 rule) for the student-athletes degree program.
+According to DI legislation, credit hours earned toward a minor, either option or required, may count towards the six credit hours per regular academic term and 18 for the academic year as long as the minor is declared before the conclusion of the fifth day of the semester.
+However, credit hours earned with for optional or unrequired minor will not be calculated into the degree percentage requirement (40/60/80 rule) for the student-athletes degree program.

+Any credits hours earned toward a certificate may count toward the six credit hours per academic term and 18 credit hours per academic year if the completion of the certificate requires a minimum of nine credit hours.
+Enrollment in the certificate program must be available to all regular degree-seeking undergraduate students and the student declares the program on their transcript before the conclusion of the fifth day of the semester.